Palak-soni-coder/Overloading-in-C-/README.md

 - Operator Overloading

 ---
+##  Introduction to Overloading in C++

+In **C++**, *overloading* allows us to define multiple functions, constructors, or operators with the same name but different parameter lists or behaviors.
+The main idea is to improve **code readability, flexibility, and reusability**.

+When an overloaded function or constructor is called, the **compiler decides which version to execute** based on the number or type of arguments passed.

+---
 ##  Theory

 **Polymorphism in C++ allows one name to have **many forms**.
 Overloading is a type of **compile-time polymorphism** where functions, constructors, or operators behave differently depending on input.**